chrisco/playbook/index.md

 We work Monday-Friday.
 Since the team is entirely remote, conventional public holidays are not considered days off.

 For full-time team members, we instead give them **28 days** of holiday, plus the number of days [allocated for UK bank holidays](https://www.gov.uk/bank-holidays) in that year.
-If there are 8 bank holidays in the calendar year, this means that each shipmate has **28+8 days** of holiday--a total of **36 days**.
+If there are 8 bank holidays in the calendar year, this means that each shipmate has **28+8 days** of holiday&mdash;a total of **36 days**.

 Shipmates should announce holiday plans on Basecamp or Asana to check for scheduling issues.
 If the rest of the team confirms, they should then add the holiday dates into both Forecast, and also our shared team calendar in Google Apps.